MaterializeInc/materialize/doc/user/content/sql/select.md

 For technical reasons, you are not able to perform a `SELECT` query that depends, even transitively, on non-materialized sources.
 This is because Materialize must choose a "moment" at which to execute your query, and Materialize does not know which moments are valid for non-materialized sources.
 You can use the [`SHOW FULL VIEWS`](../show-views) command to report which views may be queried.

-You can create a materialize view out of any query using [`CREATE MATERIALIZED VIEW`](../create-materialized-view), and it will always then be queryable.
+You can create a materialized view out of any query using [`CREATE MATERIALIZED VIEW`](../create-materialized-view), and it will always then be queryable.

 ## Examples